aharris52/Hillside-Gardens/README.md

 lots of time and energy has been put into the project, many roadblocks have come up along the way and we have done our best to try and overcome them.

--GitHub repo includes readme file outlining how each requirement was met; UML diagram; and ER diagram
+-GitHub repo includes readme file outlining how each requirement was met; UML diagram; an ER diagram